Decolonize OSU

 Higher education should be a project of creating more inclusive and equitable communities.
 However, the work of transformation begins by realizing that higher education in the U.S. was founded on land grabs from indigenous people, the enslaved and forced migrant labor of African-Americans, and the construction of borders through military occupation and colonial warfare.

 The colonial and racist heritage of public higher education extends beyond the land that grounds our University, however.
-The very idea of the liberal arts education rests on racist, sexist, homophobic, and ableist commitments to white, male, Western “knowledge” as the rightful core of all people’s educations.
+The very idea of the liberal arts education rests on racist, sexist, homophobic, and ableist commitments to white, male, Western “knowledge” as the rightful core of all formal education.
 We disagree.
 As anti-racist feminist scholars and teachers, we believe that education and its places of learning must be decolonized.

-We call out the colonial, anti-Black, sexist, homophobic, and ableist practices on our campus and embedded in its structures of reward and investment.
+We call out the colonial, anti-Black, sexist, homophobic, transphobic and ableist practices on our campus and embedded in its structures of reward and investment.
 We refuse the withholding of quality higher education based on criminal history, disability, or documented migrant status.

 We do not seek to disseminate knowledge from the podium.
 We work in collaboration to create new ways of knowing, learning, and being with students, community partners, and teachers.